Anubhab2003/JARVIS/README.md

 Now install these package and you are good to go.
 If you face any issue, leave a comment.
 You might face few issue if you directly download this code , as few resources are not avialiable.
 So use it carefully.
+And you need to use your own API Key of wolframealpha.